• Skip to primary navigation

 Notes

-Store this homemade matcha tea nice cream in an air-tight container or plastic wrap and freeze for up to 1 week.
+• Store leftover ice cream in an air-tight container in the freezer for up to 1 week.
 When you want to enjoy the ice cream again, let it soften for a few minutes before serving.

 Nutrition